hgschmie/ofa/README.md

 Supports the Multi-Account application (will prompt for all roles from all accounts).

-There are some minor issues when Push notifications get denied on the mobile app, see [SAML verify factor API call with authentication denied](https://stackoverflow.com/questions/68478392/onelogin-saml-assertion-verify-factor-with-authentication-denied) for details.
+There are some minor issues when Push notifications get denied on the mobile app, see [SAML verify factor API call with authentication denied](https://stackoverflow.com/questions/68478392/onelogin-saml-assertion-verify-factor-with-authentication-denied).

 ### Auth0

 **Auth0 does not work**.
-I could not figure out how to (see https://community.auth0.com/t/exchange-a-bearer-token-for-a-saml-assertion/59354)).
+I could not figure out how to get this to work (https://community.auth0.com/t/exchange-a-bearer-token-for-a-saml-assertion/59354).